Sgakeson/Data_Cleaning_Course_3/CodeBook.md

                 numerical order (1-30) and then within each subject the activities are listed in increasing numberical order (1-6).

+                4. Remove all columns that don't measure a mean or standard deviation excluding  the metadata columns 1 and 2

-                4. The activities are renamed based on the activity_labels.txt key provided in the initial download.
+                5. The activities are renamed based on the activity_labels.txt key provided in the initial download.

-                5. Using the dplyr group_by() function the data is grouped into Subjects and each Subject is subgrouped into activity.
+                6. Using the dplyr group_by() function the data is grouped into Subjects and each Subject is subgrouped into activity.

-                6. Utilizing the %>% operator those subgroups are fed into the mean function which returns the average value for each variable for each activity and each subject
+                7. Utilizing the %>% operator those subgroups are fed into the mean function which returns the average value for each variable for each activity and each subject